AfterShip/aftership-apps-woocommerce/readme.txt

 == Changelog ==

 = 1.17.15 =
-* Support multi tracking numbers in one shipment (BETA)
+* Support multiple tracking numbers in one Shipment (Beta)
-* Add "other" options to the courier list
+* Enable the option to select 'Other' as a courier when fulfilling orders.

 = 1.17.14 =
 * Fix known issue